prashantRmishra/JavaBasics/JavaInterviewRelated/GarbageCollection.md

 You can also add:
 In production, we proactively monitor GC pauses, Metaspace usage, and thread-level metrics using APM tools like Dynatrace or New Relic to avoid runtime issues.

+## How garbage collection works

+Garbage Collection (GC) in Java is the automatic process of reclaiming memory by identifying and removing objects that are no longer referenced by the application.
+JVM uses a process called reachability analysis—starting from GC Roots (like static references, active thread stacks, class loaders)—to trace which objects are still accessible.
+Any object not reachable from these roots is considered garbage and eligible for collection.
+Modern JVMs use generational garbage collection, dividing memory into:

+Young Generation (Eden + Survivor spaces) where most objects are created and collected quickly.

+Old Generation (Tenured) where long-lived objects reside.

+Metaspace for class metadata (since Java 8).

+Common Garbage Collectors include:

+Parallel GC (focuses on throughput),

+G1 GC (splits heap into regions, aims for low pause times),

+ZGC or Shenandoah (for very large heaps with minimal pause times).

+In production, we monitor GC performance using GC logs and APM tools to tune JVM parameters like -Xms, -Xmx, and GC-specific flags.